refresh-bio/SPLASH/README.md

  * `--n_bins <int>` &mdash; if set to value different than 0 the input is interpreted as a list of bins (each bin in separate line, first list is bin_0, second line is bin_1, etc. (in case of ill-formed input results will be incorrect)
  * `--separately` &mdash; if set with n_bins != 0 output param will be treated as suffix name and there will be output for each bin

  If `--sample_names` is not used in the output there will be sample ids instead of its names.
-NOMAD by default write mapping to `sample_name_to_id.mapping.txt` file (may be redefined with `--sample_name_to_id` switch of NOMAD.
+SPLASH by default write mapping to `sample_name_to_id.mapping.txt` file (may be redefined with `--sample_name_to_id` switch of SPLASH.

  ### Interpreting results
  `plotGeneration.py` provides basic functionality to visualize contingency tables.
-To use, run NOMAD with the --dump_sample_anchor_target_count_binary flag.
+To use, run SPLASH with the --dump_sample_anchor_target_count_binary flag.
 Then, `plotGeneration.py` can be run with inputs:
 - `--dsName` &mdash; dataset name to be used in title of plots
 - `outFolder` &mdash; path to save files to
 - `metadataPath` &mdash; path to .tsv file containing two columns titled `sampleName` and `metadata`